 Johnson was recently named to succeed Stacey Abrams and Raphael Warnock as head of the New Georgia Project, a transformational civic engagement organization responsible for defeating voter suppression and advancing progressive values in the public policy.
 Previously, Johnson was President of the Georgia NAACP, this state's oldest and largest civil rights organization, following more than two decades of service in a variety of capacities including Southeast Regional Director.
 As Southeast Regional Director, Johnson was the chief manager of the NAACP’s public policy agenda and administrative activities in Alabama, Florida, Georgia, Mississippi, North Carolina, South Carolina, and Tennessee.
 He was the 2018 Democratic Nominee for Georgia’s 12th District seat in the United States Congress.

 As a zealous trial lawyer; Francys Johnson practices criminal and civil law in the state and federal courts in Georgia from his office on Main Street in downtown Statesboro.
 He has secured justice on behalf of the wrongfully accused and seriously injured.
 He is a Member at Large of the Board of Governors of the State Bar of Georgia and the Chief Justice's Commission on Professionalism.

 A graduate of Georgia Southern University and The University of Georgia School of Law, Johnson previously served on the Political Science and Criminal Justice faculties at Georgia Southern University and Savannah State University teaching courses on Criminal Law; Constitutional Law; Race and the law; and the Civil Rights Movement.
 Today, he is a recognized thought-leader on voting rights having testified before Congress; lecturing across the country and writing on the other subjects including race, measuring equity, and understandings of power in public policy

-Francys Johnson is married to Dr. Meca Renee Williams, an educational psychologist, and professor at Georgia Southern University.
-They have three sons, Thurgood Marshall Joshua, Langston Hughes Elijah and the late Frederick Douglass Caleb.
-Francys' lives by the command of Micah 6:8 to love mercy, do justice and walk humbly.
+Francys Johnson is married to Dr. Meca Williams-Johnson, an educational psychologist, and professor at Georgia Southern University.
+They have three sons, Thurgood Marshall Joshua, Langston Hughes Elijah, and the late Frederick Douglass Caleb.
+Francys lives by the command of Micah 6:8 to love mercy, do justice and walk humbly.